kasemdeautsch/PP4/README.md

   - Accesibility
     - Colors and fonts are accesible and readable using lighthouse in devtools.
       ![](/media/accessibility.png)
-## Deployment

-  - The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-    - In the GitHub repository, navigate to the Settings tab
-    - From the source section drop-down menu, select the Master Branch
-    - Once the master branch has been selected, the page provides the link to the deployed project.
-    - The live link can be found [here](https://kasemdeautsch.github.io/Portfolio-1/).
 ## Credits
 - Content
   - The text for the Home page was taken from Wikipedia Article A